0xcrans/crans.xyz/README.md

 ## Features

-* Integration with NEAR Protocol blockchain
+* Integration with NEAR blockchain
 * Wallet connection functionality
-* Interactive blockchain-based games and applications
+* Interactive portfolio and blockchain-based games and applications
-* Music project portfolio
 * Responsive design for desktop and mobile devices

 ## Project Structure